-While there may be reasons for a teacher to use a question to transition students away from this text to something else, for this question in the Survey, answer choices a) and f) were best suited for keeping the students focused on the text and looking for the main idea.
-Answer choices c) and e), while still tied to the discussion, are not essential for getting students to understand the main idea.
-Finally, answer choices b) and d) both allow students to continue the discussion without relying on the text at all, and, therefore, are not going to help students draw out the main idea.
+While there may be reasons for a teacher to use a question to transition students away from this text to something else, for this question in the Survey, answer choices a) and d) were best suited for keeping the students focused on the text and looking for the main idea.
+Answer choices b) and c), while still tied to the discussion, are not essential for getting students to understand the main idea.
+Finally, answer choices e) and f) both allow students to continue the discussion without relying on the text at all, and, therefore, are not going to help students draw out the main idea.

-a) This question requires students to back up their ideas with evidence from the text by asking, "where in the text is the support...?"
+a) This question requires students to back up their ideas with evidence from the text by asking, "where in the text is the support...?".